reqnroll/Reqnroll.ExploratoryTestProjects/ReqnrollFormatters/ReqnrollFormatters.CustomizedHtml/README.md

 2. Run your tests and check the generated HTML report.
 For the custom styles and rendering, check the scenario tagged with `@customized`.

-> **Note**: Although this sample demonstrates all three customization approaches with separate formatters generating multiple reports, in a real-world scenario you would typically choose just one approach and configure a single formatter.
+> **Note**: Although this sample demonstrates all customization approaches with separate formatters generating multiple reports, in a real-world scenario you would typically choose just one approach and configure a single formatter.

 > **Disclaimer**: The customization interface for the Reqnroll HTML formatter is currently in preview status.
 In future releases, we plan to provide more convenient ways to customize the HTML report that will not require implementing custom resource providers.